zacchiro/beangrep/README.md

 The CLI says it all when invoked as `bean-grep --help`:

 ```
-Usage: bean-grep [OPTIONS] [PATTERN] FILENAME...
+Usage: bean-grep [OPTIONS] [PATTERNS] FILENAME...

   Search for entries matching given criteria in Beancount journals.
 Pretty
   print matching entries to standard output.

-  Search criteria can be specified with the options below and/or providing an
+  Search criteria can be specified with the options below and/or providing one
-  explicit "smart" PATTERN.
-If given, PATTERN is interpreted as described
+  or more explicit "smart" PATTERNS.
+If given, PATTERNS is a newline-separated
-  below under "Patterns".
-If not given, search criteria are defined by
+  list of patterns, each one interpreted as described below under "Patterns".
-  explicit options.
+  If not given, search criteria are defined by explicit options.

-  Multiple options, options given mutiple times, and PATTERN(s) are logically
+  Multiple options, options given mutiple times, and PATTERNS are logically
   joined (AND-ed) together.

   The granularity of matching (and results) is that of individual entries,